 There are different guidelines for each Medicaid funding option, including which populations can self-direct care and which services can be self-directed.
 However, the Centers for Medicare & Medicaid Services (CMS) has several overarching requirements:

-Allows for purchases to meet emergency needs – A self-direction budget gives the individual flexibility in meeting unanticipated expenses, such as meal delivery and medical equipment.
+A self-direction budget gives the individual flexibility in meeting unanticipated expenses, such as meal delivery and medical equipment.

 The scene is set for self-direction to grow.
 How can HCBS providers prepare?